FIFA 20 best formation: 5 great tried-and-tested systems explained

 For extra protection in defence, set one (or both) wingers to ‘Come Back in Defence’ under Defensive Support.
-Utilising one striker as a False 9-of-sorts by combining the False 9 Attacking Runs instruction with ‘Drift Wide’ Support Runs can also cause havoc.
+Utilising one striker as a False 9 by combining the False 9 Attacking Runs instruction with ‘Drift Wide’ Support Runs can also cause havoc.

 For… those who like to adapt.

 A classic formation returns.
 FIFA 20 has been filled with full-backs being left on their backsides thanks to the increased effectiveness of dribbling one-on-one.
 EA may yet still balance it in future updates, but for now make use of your wide players with 4-2-3-1 Wide – which just gets the edge over its Narrow counterpart.

 Things to consider: 4-2-3-1 Wide works so well because it has the potential to transform into other tide-turning tactics, depending on your Player Instructions.
 Don’t be afraid to experiment – turn things into a lopsided 4-3-3 to overload one side of the pitch, or tighten things up to what is effectively a 4-4-1-1 if you want to see out a narrow lead.

 What to avoid: Slow wingers.
 Anything below 70 pace shouldn't be in your squad.
 The two wingers have to be the focal point of your attacks – especially as you’re only playing one striker.
 A lethargic wide player, particularly one with low stamina, isn’t going to cut it here.